 The Standard Biergarten – Famous, celebrity-prone, and not like anything you’ll ever find in Germany, the Standard’s beer garden is still a great place for drinks.
 The picnic tables allow you to talk to your friends or make some new ones, there are ping pong tables, and the casual, after-work environment makes it a great place to hang out with your friends.

 Finally, besides food and drink, here are two museums that don’t get enough love:

 Federal Hall – This national memorial has served as New York’s City Hall and the United States Custom House, as well as the site of the first Congress of the United States and George Washington’s presidential inauguration.
 Visitors are welcome on weekdays, free of charge.

 Tenement Museum – Visit to immerse yourself in the immigrant experience and learn about how the waves of people lived in the early 20th century.
 Advanced reservations are required for the tours.

 New York is full of a million different places to eat, drink, and explore.
-This post just scratches the surface (so expect a follow up in the future) but it will get you started on discovering some off-the-beaten-path treasures and local places you won’t find in the guidebook.
+This post just scratches the surface (so expect a follow-up in the future), but it’ll get you started on discovering some off-the-beaten-path treasures and local places you won’t find in a guidebook.

-There is a lot of information on this website about New York City, and it keeps getting expanded.
-If you are planning a trip there, want more food and drink suggestions, click this link to get you to my main New York City guide page.
+There’s a lot of information on this website about New York City, and it keeps getting expanded.
+If you’re planning a trip there and want more food and drink suggestions, click this link to go to my main New York City guide page.